Honda Odyssey years to avoid — most common problems

 Recalls associated with the airbag issues continued for 2002, 2003, and 2004 models, as well as 2013 where there was a risk of the passenger’s side airbag not deploying.

-Some modern Honda Odyssey models sadly had a few braking system issues, but these were luckily handled after the recalls in 2018 and 2019.
+Sadly, some modern Honda Odyssey models had a few braking system issues, but these were luckily handled after the recalls in 2018 and 2019.
 These issues mostly included air entering the brake lines, causing poor braking performance and premature wear of the brake components.

 Now that we’ve gone through the nuts and bolts of Honda Odyssey problems in all generations, it’s time to focus on specific model years that caused the most problems.
-If you are looking to avoid these troublesome production years, you are at the right place as we’ll now go through them all.
+Based on Honda Odyssey reviews and ratings on renowned sites like Edmunds or Kelly Blue Book, these are the worst-rated years:

 The first generation Odyssey started production in 1994 and it didn’t have many known issues that drivers have complained about.
 However, we can’t say the same for the second-gen Odyssey, with transmission failures and problems that started in 1999.